 You can learn more about Rotary International, and find out about future events and competitions.

 Hylands free Open Estate Days (hosted every third Sunday of the month) are a lovely way to spend your day.
 Bring your mother along to Hylands Estate on Sunday 19 March from 10am-3pm and explore at your leisure.
 The team have been working hard to make this year’s Open Estate Days better than ever!

 What to expect: free guided tours and a ‘Weddings and Royal Visits’ library exhibition.
 Additionally, in the Banqueting room, there will be fun activities for children to take part in, such as making royal crowns and designing wedding dresses.

 Beloved storyteller Mike Dodsworth will also be returning with brand new stories themed around the exhibitions.
 You can listen to Mike’s tales in the Drawing Room at 10:30am, 11:30am, 12:30pm, and 2:30pm.

 Meanwhile, Urban Food Fest are bringing traders to the courtyard, who will provide mouth-watering street food and bespoke handmade gifts.
 You can also enjoy vibrant live music from Hot Box and learn more about resident artists at the Artist Studios.

-To find out more about Hylands Open Estate Days, and for a full list of 2023 dates, click here.
+You can find out more about Hylands Open Estate Days, including a full list of 2023 dates.